jamulussoftware/jamuluswebsite/_posts/2022-02-01-Midi-Mixerboard-Control.md

 We need to add an option to the Target field.

 The information you need to provide will depend on the MIDI Control Surface device configuration.
 The mixing section of my device contains 9 faders, 9 knobs and 9 buttons.
-As I only have 1 button row, I need to decide to use the Mute or Solo option.
+As my controller has only 1 button row, I need to decide to use the Mute or Solo option.
 - The fader section starts with CC# 3 and ends with CC# 11.
 - The knobs section starts with CC# 14 and ends with CC# 22.
-- The button sections starts with CC# 23 and ends with CC# 31.
+- The button section starts with CC# 23 and ends with CC# 31.

 We need to tell Jamulus that these Control Change numbers are being used.
 When the Control Change is send, it will also send a value for the CC.
 The value will be in the range from 0 till 127.
 The fader at the zero position will send value 0 and at the max. position it will send value 127.